 EBT Card to Culture

-Mass Cultural Council is proud to partner with the Executive Office of Health and Human Services’ Department of Transitional Assistance (DTA) on the EBT Card to Culture Program, the nation’s most comprehensive effort to expand cultural access for low-income families.
+Mass Cultural Council is proud to partner with the Executive Office of Health and Human Services’ Department of Transitional Assistance (DTA) on EBT Card to Culture, the nation’s most comprehensive effort to expand cultural access for low-income families.

 EBT Card to Culture is a powerfully inclusive, community-based program that supports the goals of our Universal Participation Initiative.
 With the EBT card as an indicator of eligibility; participating cultural organizations throughout Massachusetts simply offer a regularly available, free or discounted, admission or tuition.
 Your organization’s participation is an easy and effective practice for helping more residents access the cultural treasures of our Commonwealth.